vaibhavkarve/igl2020/README.md

 # igl2020
-Lean project for Fall 2020 Illinois Geometry Lab @ University of Illinois at Urbana-Champaign.
+Lean project for Illinois Geometry Lab @ University of Illinois at Urbana-Champaign.
+This project started in Fall 2020 and is continuing in Spring 2021.

 ## Aim
 We formalize languages, structures, terms, formulae, sentences,